-MLB players reject delay, vow to start season on time
+MLB to start on time after players reject delay

 Baseball’s collective bargaining agreement, which expires next Dec.
 1, calls for voluntary reporting dates of Feb.
 17 for pitchers, catchers and injured players, and Feb.
 22 for others.
 The mandatory reporting date, which few players stick to, is Feb.
 27.

-While MLB’s proposal said players would receive 100% of pay if all 154 scheduled games were played, the plan gave Manfred an expanded right to stop spring training, the regular season or the postseason under certain conditions.
-Those would be if government restrictions prevent five or more teams from playing home games even without fans, if government rules restrict travel in the United States, if Manfred determines after consultation with medical experts and the union there is an unreasonable safety risk to players or staff, or if the number of regular major leaguers unavailable because of COVID-19 undermines competitive integrity.
+While MLB’s proposal said players would have received 100% of pay if all 154 scheduled games were played, the plan would have given Manfred the right to stop spring training, the regular season or the postseason if government restrictions prevented five or more teams from playing home games even without fans, if government rules restricted travel in the United States, if Manfred determined after consultation with medical experts and the union there is an unreasonable safety risk to players or staff, or if the number of regular major leaguers unavailable because of COVID-19 undermined competitive integrity.

 “MLB’s proposal offers no salary or service time protections in the event of further delays, interruptions, or cancellation of the season,” the union said.

-Seven teams in each league would make the playoffs, and only the division winner with the best record would receive a bye in the best-of-three first round.
-There would be a selection show in which the seeded teams would be able to, in order of percentage, select their first-round opponent.
-The three advancing teams in each league and the one with a bye would advance to the best-of-five Division Series, starting the traditional rounds of the postseason.
+Seven teams in each league would have made the playoffs, and only the division winner with the best record would have received a bye in the best-of-three first round.
+There would have been a selection show in which the seeded teams would have been able to, in order of percentage, select their first-round opponent.
+The three advancing teams in each league and the one with a bye would have advanced to the best-of-five Division Series, starting the traditional rounds of the postseason.

+While the sides spent weeks disagreeing on starting the season last year, MLB went ahead with a 60-game schedule and the sides reached a separate agreement to expand last year’s playoffs to 16 teams in a deal reached just before the season opener.

 More AP baseball: https://apnews.com/MLB and https://twitter.com/AP_Sports